lbozhilova/bcl2l13-mtdna-selection/README.md

 `04-sample-sizes.R` contains the resampling analysis showing the _Bcl2l13_ knockout effect is reliably observed at lower sample sizes.

-`05-figures.R` can be used to replicate Figures 2-4 in the paper.
+`05-figures.R` and `06-supplementary-figures.R` can be used to replicate Figures 2-4 in the main text and Figures S1-S3 in the supplementary materials respectively.

 ## References